-Research and development expense increased \$5.2 million, or 36%, in the first quarter of 2012 compared to the first quarter of 2011, primarily due to an increase in personnel costs.
-Cash-based personnel costs increased \$2.4 million primarily due to increased headcount to support the development of new products and continued enhancements of our existing products, and merit increases.
-Increases in stock-compensation expense of \$1.5 million, product development and certification expenses of \$0.7 million, supplies, depreciation and other expenses of \$0.5 million, and occupancy-related cost of \$0.2 million also contributed to the overall increase in research and development expense.
-We intend to continue to invest in our research and development organization but expect expense as a percentage of revenue to decline in the second half of fiscal 2012.
+Research and development expense increased by \$4.4 million, or 28%, during the three months ended June 30, 2012 compared to the three months ended June 30, 2011, primarily due to an increase in personnel costs.
+Cash-based personnel costs increased by \$2.0 million primarily due to increased headcount to support the development of new products and continued enhancements of our existing products.
+In addition, stock-compensation expense increased by \$1.3 million; product development and certification expenses increased by \$0.5 million; and depreciation and other expenses increased by \$0.6 million.
+We intend to continue to invest in our research and development organization but expect expense as a percentage of revenue to remain comparable or decline in the second half of fiscal 2012.